 Some examples of complementary therapies are acupuncture, herbal medicine, massage, yoga, and visualization.
 Controlled research trials have been conducted on these therapies … some work better than others for different things.
 For example, the Anxiety and Depression Association of American writes that yoga, which combines physical postures, breathing exercises, meditation, as well as other forms of regular physical exercise may help alleviate anxiety and depression.

 An alternative therapy is generally used instead of conventional medical treatment.
-As noted by Cancer Research UK, all conventional cancer treatments have to go through rigorous testing by law in order to prove that they work, however alternative therapies have not been through such testing and there is no scientific evidence that they work.
+As noted by Cancer Research UK, all conventional cancer treatments must undergo rigorous testing by law in order to prove that they work.
+However, alternative therapies like those mentioned above as well as cupping, essential oils, and my pet peeve, detox therapies have not been through such testing and there is no scientific evidence that they work.
 Some types of alternative therapy may not be completely safe and could cause harmful side effects.

-Quacks primarily target older adults, the health-conscious, those who are trying to stop the clock on aging, and sufferers of painful chronic diseases such as arthritis, cancer and AIDs.
+Quacks primarily target older adults, the health-conscious, those who are trying to stop the clock on aging, and sufferers of painful chronic diseases such as arthritis, cancer, and HIV.
 Intractable pain, desperation for relief, and worry about the cost of healthcare makes people that much more susceptible to quackery.

 There is little regulation about what can be advertised and sold here in our community of Cuenca and for that matter, in the U.S. I’ve written about a number of sketchy “cures” and protested publicly when I’ve seen health quackery advertised on various expat forums, including IV vitamin C, coffee enemas, “chelation therapy” and “natural, affordable cancer cures.”
 I feel an obligation to speak out, and will continue to do so.
 With evidence and an open mind.